azdanov/spring-fresh-ads/README.md

 # Spring Fresh Ads

-A classified ads site made in Spring Boot hosted on Heroku.
+A classified ads site made in Spring Boot hosted on Heroku with Email support, Stripe for payments and i18n English/Russian languages.

 A project where I explored Thymeleaf and minimal JavaScript approach to building classical applications with Spring.